Itz-spv-here/hello_world/README.md

 blah blah blah

-This is a sample hello--world in GitHuub
+This is a sample hello-world in GitHuub